Surfers like Oceanic Global ambassador Balaram Stack are the wave of the future thanks to their dedication to protecting and preserving our oceans.

 “I spend most of my time on the ocean,” Stack says.
 “It has given me the opportunity to build a life and career out of doing something I love.
 It’s important for me that I do all that I can to protect it in return.”

-Photography Courtesy Of: BRIAN BIELMANN/AFP/Getty Images; Keoki Saguibo/WSL via ZUMA Wire/ZUMAPRESS.com
+Photography by: BRIAN BIELMANN/AFP/Getty Images; Keoki Saguibo/WSL via ZUMA Wire/ZUMAPRESS.com